-You are accountable to the Association and must exercise your powers in accordance with your legal duties (where applicable) in good faith and for the benefit of the Association, its members, employees and the wider football family.
-You will be held accountable for your actions and your part in reaching decisions and must submit yourself to whatever scrutiny is thought to be appropriate to your role.
+You are accountable to the Association and must exercise your powers in accordance with your legal duties (where applicable) in good faith and for the benefit of the Association, its members, employees, and the wider football family.
+You will be held accountable for your actions and your part in reaching decisions and as such, must submit yourself to whatever scrutiny the Association deems to be appropriate to your role.